DraftKings Missouri promo code pre-registration: Bet $5, get $300 in bonus bets instantly

 With the new DraftKings Missouri promo code, new users get $300 in bonus bets win or lose after their first $5 wager

-The countdown to Missouri sports betting is underway, with pre-registration already open.
-The latest DraftKings Missouri promo code to bet $5 and get $300 in bonus bets instantly can be redeemed right now, leading up to Missouri sports betting going live on December 1.
-Whether you support the Kansas City Chiefs, St. Louis Blues, Mizzou Tigers or just happen to be a Missouri resident who roots for out-of-state teams, you can take advantage of this DraftKings Missouri promo code.
+Pre-registration for Missouri sports betting is underway and legalized online sports betting begins in the Show Me State on Dec.
+1. Right now with the latest DraftKings Missouri promo code, new users can bet $5 and get $300 in bonus bets win or lose.
+This is a Missouri sports betting sign-up bonus you won't want to miss, whether you're a Kansas City Chiefs fan, Missouri Tigers fan, St. Louis Cardinals fan or simply interested in this Missouri DraftKings promo.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.